meilisearch/specifications/text/0085-api-keys.md

 > Expired API keys cannot be found on the `/keys` endpoints.
 This can be handled in the future with an archiving system or something else.
 See Future Possibilities part.

 > 👉 Note the two default generated API keys here.
-When a main key is set at MeiliSearch's launch, it generates two pre-configured `API Keys`.
+When a master key is set at MeiliSearch's launch, it generates two pre-configured `API Keys`.
 A Default Search API Key restricted to the search action on all indexes and a Default Admin API Key on all indexes to handle all operations (except managing API Keys).

 ##### List details